Ken Niumatalolo: UNLV

-Back in Annapolis
+Return to Navy

 Assistant coach

-Niumatalolo returned to Navy in 2002 when he was hired by Johnson, who had just taken over the head coaching job at Annapolis, as the offensive line coach.
+Niumatalolo returned to Annapolis in 2002 when he was hired by Johnson, who had just taken over the head coaching job at Navy, as the offensive line coach.
 Niumatalolo's work helped Navy establish a rushing attack that led NCAA Division I-A/FBS in yards per game in four of his first five seasons back at Navy, including an unprecedented three consecutive seasons leading the nation in that category (2004 through 2006).
 In 2008, Navy averaged 292.4 yards per game on the ground, leading the nation for the fourth straight year in the category.

 This rushing game helped Navy football reach a level of success it had not seen in decades.
 Navy went 45–29 under Johnson and appeared in a bowl game every year from 2003 through Johnson's last season in Annapolis in 2007.
 The Mids also won the Commander-in-Chief's Trophy, the annual football trophy contested by Navy, Army and Air Force, from 2003 through 2007.

 The 2006 first-class midshipmen (seniors, Class of 2007) went 8–0 against the other academies during their careers at Navy.
 The Class of 2009 repeated this achievement during the 2008 season with the seventh straight victory over Army and the sixth straight victory over Air Force.
 Under Johnson, Navy also ended the Mids' long losing streak against Notre Dame in 2007 with a 46–44 triple-overtime win.

 Head coach

 Niumatalolo was promoted to head football coach at the Naval Academy on December 8, 2007, by Naval Academy Director of Athletics Chet Gladchuk after Johnson departed for Georgia Tech.
-Niumatalolo becaome the 38th head football coach in Naval Academy history.
+Niumatalolo became the 38th head football coach in Naval Academy history.
 On January 7, 2009, Niumatalolo was given a contract extension, although terms and length of the extension were not released.

-With Niumatalolo as Navy's head coach, beginning with the 2008 season, the Mids have continued their run of success.
+With Niumatalolo as Navy's head coach, beginning with the 2008 season, the Mids continued their run of success.
 Highlights in 2008 included an upset in Winston-Salem over #16 Wake Forest, 24–17, the Mids' first victory over a ranked team in 23 years, and a 34–0 shutout victory of Army.

 Other highlights of Niumatalolo's years as head coach at Navy include: